 A smooth user experience should also include your returns policy and process.
 Everybody appreciates the assurance of being able to return an item they aren’t happy with, and this is especially true for generation Z. Customers won’t want to return to a store that tries to argue and dispute every refund, they will simply shop somewhere they have not had this negative experience.
 A generous, no-fuss refund policy can easily pay for itself in customer loyalty and positive online reputation.

 3. Better communication

 Generation Z grew up with access to instant communication in the form of texting, instant messaging and social media.
 Building a relationship with generation Z customers therefore must involve using their preferred forms of communication.
-Engage with social media users to promote your brand and values, and make use of SMS and IM to offer more immediate customer service.

 While Facebook has traditionally held the largest audience for most industries, for the youngest generation the social media platform you can’t afford to ignore is Snapchat.
 90% of 13 to 24 year olds use Snapchat up to 20 times a day, so being present on this platform helps build recognition and credibility for your brand.